How to Recycle Top Tree Herbs’ Packaging

 By reusing the plastic pouch, you circumvent the energy employed in the recycling process.
 Plus, you get to have, in our opinion, an awesome looking pouch to reuse for a variety of purposes.
 Here are our recommendations for reusing the pouch:

-- A sexy alternative to a ziplock bag
+- Sexy alternative to a Ziploc bag

 - Storage for odds and ends

-- Keep travel wipes
+- Keeper for travel wipes

-- Freeze and store fruits and vegetables
+- Freezer bag for store fruits and vegetables

 Plastic recycling, by-and-large, is a scam.
-That is not to say that there is no plastic recycling is worth the time and effort, but it will take more work on your part to ensure that it is handled appropriately.
+That is not to say that there is no plastic recycling that is worth the time and effort, but it will take more work on your part to ensure that it is handled appropriately.

 We deeply regret forgetting to label the bags with the appropriate plastic resin recycling code.
 Unfortunately, this places the onus of seeing that the bags are correctly recycled on you.
 Simply recycle our pouches anywhere they accept #2 and #4 plastics.

-Unlike some more common forms of rigid plastic, #2 and #4 resin code plastics are not usually accepted via curbside recycling programs.
+Unlike more common forms of rigid plastic, #2 and #4 resin code plastics are not usually accepted via curbside recycling programs.
 To recycle these plastics, you’ll need to find a local drop off center near you.
 Luckily, there are a number of databases which can quickly and easily direct you to the one nearest you.